 The WebCAPE exam may be used as a tool to determine correct level placement for minors, but all minor language hour requirements must be met by taking courses in the language.
 For example, if a German minor places into FLG 2133 German III, he/she must make up the 6 hours they did not attain from German I and II in other, higher level German courses to reach the requisite 18 hours to earn a German minor.

-The WebCAPE exam is administered online and may take 30 minutes to 1 hour to complete.
-To get started, click on the link below, and fill out the registration form in its entirety.
+The WebCAPE exam is administered online and may take 15-30 minutes to complete.
+To get started, click on the link below.
+You will create an account, pay for the exam and then take a short survey.
 The exam costs $10, payable by credit card.
-Once you have completed the registration form and submitted your payment, you will fill in a brief information form, and begin the exam.

 Once you have taken the exam, you can use the following matrix to determine at what level you should enroll.